-The Master of Arts in Youth Ministry degree is a professional program designed to equip men and women with competencies needed for an effective ministry to youth and young adults in local church and para-church settings.
-The program is focused on teaching, evangelizing, discipling, and counseling adolescents.
+The Master of Arts in Youth Ministry degree is a professional program designed to equip men and women with competencies for effective ministry to youth and young adults in local church and para-church settings.
+The program is focused on discipling, teaching, counseling and evangelizing youth and young adults.